You’re Not Broken

 Read spiritual or philosophical texts and reflect on how it relates to your life.

 Practice mantras or meditations.
-(Just 5 minutes is enough to make an impact)
+(Just 5 minutes is enough to affect brain pathways)

 Journal to get clear on your thoughts and feelings.
 (Are there consistent themes/beliefs?)

 Be in nature.
-(Natural dopamine and awe: the perfect cocktail for self exploration)
+(Natural dopamine and awe: the perfect cocktail for joy and satisfaction)